-- 2. § 3 provides for the carriage of vehicles in relation to the carriage of passengers, in accordance with the provisions of the CIV Uniform Rules.
+- to Article 15, § 1 of the CIV Uniform Rules 1980, this provision does not state that the hand luggage is transported free of charge.
+The carrier is thus free to make, for example, the carriage of bicycles in passengers § vehicles subject to payment. - 2. § 3 provides for the carriage of vehicles in relation to the carriage of passengers, in accordance with the provisions of the CIV Uniform Rules.
 Vehicles are deemed to be motor vehicles and trailers, the latter being able to be conveyed independently of the carriage of the towing vehicle (see Article 3, letter d). - 3.
 Due to the removal of the obligation to carry in international rail traffic, no prohibitions on carriage have been established.
-The General Conditions of Carriage regulate admission for carriage and can consequently exclude the carriage of certain luggage.
+The General Conditions of Carriage now regulate admission for carriage and can consequently exclude the carriage of certain luggage.
 It is self-evident that the provisions of public law which prohibit a certain carriage or permit it only under certain conditions must be respected by both the passenger and the carrier.
 This is clearly indicated by Article 13.
 Due to its practical importance, it has been expressly stated in § 4 that dangerous goods could only be carried in accordance with the provisions of the Regulation concerning the International Carriage of Dangerous Goods by Rail (RID).
-A corresponding regulation, which is to be stated in the Annex of RID, is provided for in the new Appendix C (see Article 5 RID).
+A corresponding regulation, which has been completed further in the Annex of RID, is provided for in Appendix C (see Article 5 RID).